telerik/fiddler-everywhere-docs/user-guide/live-traffic/live-traffic.md

 ## Session Logs List Context Menu

-The context menu for the Live Traffic exposes several actions that can be applied for a Session or multiple Sessions.
+The context menu for the Session Logs List exposes several actions that can be applied for a session log or multiple logs.
 To show the context menu, press right-click on Windows (__Control__ + mouse click on Mac).

 ![Live Traffic context menu](../../images/livetraffic/websessions/websessions-list-context-menu.png)